Sponsors

 Prior to version v4.0.0, by default, Mocha would force its own process to exit once it was finished executing all tests.
 This behavior enables a set of potential problems; it’s indicative of tests (or fixtures, harnesses, code under test, etc.) which don’t clean up after themselves properly.
 Ultimately, “dirty” tests can (but not always) lead to false positive or false negative results.

-“Hanging” most often manifests itself if a server is still listening on a port, or a socket is still open, etc. It can also be something like a runaway setInterval()
+“Hanging” most often manifests itself if a server is still listening on a port, or a socket is still open, etc. It can also be something like a runaway setInterval(), or even an errant Promise that never fulfilled.

 To ensure your tests aren’t leaving messes around, here are some ideas to get started: